idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 After exiting the `git commit` prompt, simply enter `git push` to update the `origin` remote.
 The remote repository on `github.com/YourGitHubUserName/babbler` can be inspected to confirm that the changes have been published.

 !alert tip title=Interacting With Git
 As mentioned in [Step 1](tutorial01_app_development/step01_moose_app.md#repo), there are a lot of ways to interact with Git.
-There are even [!ac](GUI) applications for using Git -- the terminal is not the only way.
+There are even [!ac](GUI) applications for using Git---the terminal is not the only way.
 It is important to become comfortable with this approach to software development, especially for MOOSE application development.

 !content pagination previous=tutorial01_app_development/step01_moose_app.md
                     next=tutorial01_app_development/step03_moose_object.md